 Here’s the good news: an executive summary is short.
 It’s part of a larger document like a business plan, business case or project proposal and, as the name implies, summarizes the longer report.

 The pressure of writing an executive summary comes from the fact that everyone will pay attention to it, as it sits at the top of that heap of documents.
-It explains all that follows and can make or break your proposal or report.
-The executive summary must know the needs of the potential client and zero in on them like a laser.
+It explains all that follows and can make or break your business plan or project plan.
+The executive summary must know the needs of the potential clients or investors and zero in on them like a laser.
 Fortunately, we’ll show you how to write and format your executive summary to do just that.

 What Is an Executive Summary?

-It contains a short statement that addresses the problem or proposal detailed in the attached documents, and features background information, a concise analysis and a conclusion.
-An executive summary is designed to help executives decide whether to go forth with the proposal or not, making it critically important.
+It contains a short statement that addresses the problem or proposal detailed in the attached documents and features background information, a concise analysis and a conclusion.
+An executive summary is designed to help executives and investors decide whether to go forth with the proposal, making it critically important.
 Pitch decks are often used along with executive summaries to talk about the benefits and main selling points of a business plan or project.

-Unlike an abstract, which is a short overview, an executive summary is a condensed form of the documents contained in the proposal.
-Abstracts are more commonly used in academic and research-oriented writing, and act as a teaser for the reader to see if they want to read on.
+Unlike an abstract, which is a short overview, an executive summary format is a condensed form of the documents contained in the proposal.
+Abstracts are more commonly used in academic and research-oriented writing and act as a teaser for the reader to see if they want to read on.

 You also want to capture a reader’s attention immediately in the opening paragraph.
-Just like a speech often opens with a joke to break the tension and put people at ease to better hear what’s coming, so a strong introductory paragraph can pull a reader in and make them want to read on.
+Just like a speech often opens with a joke to break the tension and put people at ease, a strong introductory paragraph can pull a reader in and make them want to read on.
 That doesn’t mean you start with a joke.
-Jokes are hard.
 Stick to your strengths, but remember, most readers only give you a few sentences to win them over before they move on.

 Don’t forget to explain who you are as an organization and why you have the skills, personnel and experience to solve the problem raised in the proposal.
-This doesn’t have to be a lengthy biography, often just your name, address and contact information will do, though you’ll also want to highlight your strengths as they pertain to the proposal.
+This doesn’t have to be a lengthy biography, often just your name, address and contact information will do, though you’ll also want to highlight your strengths as they pertain to the business plan or project proposal.

-The executive summary should not stray from the material that follows it.
+The executive summary shouldn’t stray from the material that follows it.
 It’s a summary, not a place to bring up new ideas.
 To do so would be confusing and would jeopardize your whole proposal.

 Establish the need or the problem, and convince the target audience that it must be solved.
-Once that is set up, then it’s important to recommend the solution and show what the value is.
+Once that’s set up, it’s important to recommend the solution and show what the value is.
 Be clear and firm in your recommendation.

 Justify your cause.
 Be sure to note the key reasons why your organization is the perfect fit for the solution you’re proposing.
-This is the point where you differentiate yourself from competitors, be that due to methodology, testimonial from satisfied clients or whatever else you offer that is unique.
+This is the point where you differentiate yourself from competitors, be that due to methodology, testimonials from satisfied clients or whatever else you offer that’s unique.
 But don’t make this too much about you.
 Be sure to keep the name of the potential client at the forefront.

 Don’t neglect a strong conclusion, where you can wrap things up and once more highlight the main points.